-Scottish season in jeopardy as player breaches virus rules
+Games postponed in Scotland after breaches of virus rules

-Scottish soccer was in danger of being halted by the country’s government after a Celtic player breached coronavirus rules by taking a secret trip to Spain and failing to self-isolate on his return.
+The Scottish soccer season was thrown into disarray on Tuesday after upcoming games involving Celtic and Aberdeen were postponed at the request of the country’s government following breaches of coronavirus rules by players.

-The Scottish champions issued on Tuesday an apology and a condemnation of the actions of left back Boli Bolingoli, who played in a 1-1 draw with Kilmarnock in the league on Sunday despite only recently returning from Spain without quarantining.
+Soccer authorities and government officials held a meeting after Celtic defender Boli Bolingoli took a secret trip to Spain, failed to self-isolate on his return, and played in a 1-1 draw with Kilmarnock in the league on Sunday.

-“It is difficult to imagine a more irresponsible action in current circumstances,” Celtic said in a statement, “and we find it beyond explanation.”
+“It is difficult to imagine a more irresponsible action in current circumstances,” Celtic, the Scottish champion, said in a statement strongly condemning the actions of Bolingoli, “and we find it beyond explanation.”

 A game between Aberdeen and St. Johnstone on Saturday was postponed a day earlier after two Aberdeen players tested positive for COVID-19 and a further six were instructed to self-isolate following a night out in a bar.

-It led to Scottish First Minister Nicola Sturgeon warning that Scottish soccer’s privileges to play during the safety restrictions would be at risk if a similar situation arose.
+That led to Scottish First Minister Nicola Sturgeon warning that soccer players’ privileges to play during the ongoing safety restrictions in Scotland would be at risk if a similar situation arose.

+In light of the Bolingoli case, the government requested the following games be postponed: Aberdeen vs. Hamilton and St. Mirren vs. Celtic on Wednesday; and Aberdeen vs. Celtic on Saturday.

+It is an embarrassing episode for the Scottish game, with official Rod Petrie saying he was “astounded to learn of the recklessness demonstrated” by Bolingoli.

+“That this comes on the back of eight Aberdeen players showing similar disregard for public health is disrespectful not just to every football teammate, fellow player and colleague but also to every fan in this country,” Petrie said.
+“It is also hugely damaging to the image, reputation and sustainability of the game.”

-All 12 Premiership managers and captains held talks with government officials on Monday and were reminded of their responsibilities over protocols particular to football and also the general public.
+All 12 managers and captains of clubs in the top-flight Scottish Premiership held talks with government officials on Monday and were reminded of their responsibilities over protocols particular to football and also the general public.

 Celtic said it has taken its response to COVID-19 “extremely seriously” and has recorded no positive tests so far.